mstksg/inCode/copy/entries/machines-1.md

 Maybe value, and then returns the value inside the Maybe if it's a `Just`, or the default value if it's a `Nothing`.

-So basically, when you `runAuto` with an Auto, if you give it a `Nothing`, it'll give you `( n, settableCounterFrom (n+1) )`.
+So basically, when you `runAuto` with the Auto, if you give it a `Nothing`, it'll give you `( n, settableCounterFrom (n+1) )`.
 If you give it `Just m`, it'll give you `( m, settableCounterFrom (m+1) )`.